 Hans-Joachim Bungartz, Chair

-David Keyes (King Abdullah Univ. of Science and Technology (KAUST), Applied Mathematics and HPC)
+David Keyes (King Abdullah Univ. of Science and Technology (KAUST))

 Marina Meila (University of Washington)